Recruiting Corner: Executive Assistant Edition with Janette Levya and Rachel Chavez

 I'm on the People, Some Places team.
 I work closely with all the EAs and I'm sorry, just totally blocked out and I work out of the San Francisco office.

-I just realized I didn't say what office I was and I would like to introduce one of the EAs on the executive leadership, Rachel Chavez.
+I just realized I didn't say what office I was and I would like to introduce one of the EAs for on the Executive Leadership, Rachel Chavez.

 Hi, my name is Rachel Chavez.

-I support our CEO and co-founder Matthew Prince.
-I work out of the San Francisco office and I have been with Cloudflare for a little bit over more than four years and now I'd like to introduce you to my colleague, Janette.
+I support our CEO and co-founder, Matthew Prince.
+I work out of the San Francisco office and I've been with Cloudflare for a little bit over more than four years and now I'd like to introduce you to my colleague, Janette.

 Hi everyone, my name is Janette Levya and I'm one of the Executive Assistants working out of the San Francisco office.

-I've been with Cloudflare for almost two years and I currently support Joe Sullivan, our Chief Security Officer, Janette Van Heise, our Head of People and Nitin Rao, our Head of Global Infrastructure.
+I've been with Cloudflare for almost two years and I currently support Joe Sullivan, our Chief Security Officer, Janet Van Hise, our Head of People and Nitin Rao, our Head of Global Infrastructure.

 Awesome, well thank you for introducing yourselves.

-We are very excited to have our first edition to introduce our admins and so I would like to kick it off with our first question.
+We are very excited to have our first edition to introduce our admins and so I'd like to kick it off with our first question.

 How did you hear about Cloudflare?